nebbish/nerdtree-useful-plugins/README.md

 enhanced by [masaakif](https://gist.github.com/masaakif/414375).

 ## Added below new features.
 1. Ripgrep supported.
+Menu item is 'r'.
-1. Open file/dir by file association and extention in Windows (Cygwin supported)
+1. Open file/dir by file association and extention in Windows.
+Menu item is 'o'.
+   (Cygwin supported)

 ## Installation